NOVA SCOTIA’S THIRD CERTIFIED NET-ZERO HOME WITH PASSIVE HOUSE

 SMALL HOME LIFESTYLE

-At only 580 square-feet of interior living space, the home requires a change in lifestyle and consumption habits to maximise the benefits of the home’s construction and goals.
+At only 580 square-feet of interior living space, the home requires a change in lifestyle and consumption habits to maximise the benefits of the home’s sustainability goals.
 Small home living reduces not only person-per-sf energy use but carbon-offset and consumer waste are minimised.
 Inside, the only new items purchased to furnish the home were a mattress and couch; all other home furnishings and materials are re-purposed vintage items found thrifting along the east coast.
 This small, affordable home allows time and freedom to spend outdoors travelling, hiking, cycling, and eating regional food while supporting local businesses.
 It is a quiet, comfortable, healthy home.

 Dr. Richard leBrasseur, the homeowner, teaches sustainable environmental design and landscape architecture at Dalhousie University and is Director of the interdisciplinary Green Infrastructure Performance Lab.
 His goal is to inhabit a home for the long-term that reflects his core values within teaching, designing and living.
 The future landscape here will include rainwater management and cleansing before entering the public system, a butterfly garden, an outdoor living area with sustainable and recycled materials, and a native, low-maintenance landscape surrounding the house which increases biodiversity, habitat, air and water quality, and carbon sequestration as well as a chance to relax and connect with nature.